-^{} MM = Mandatory Minimum Penalty
+MM = Mandatory Minimum Penalty

-★ Defined as a violent crime in Correctional Services Article, §7-101.
-At the time of imposition of a sentence of incarceration for these offenses, Criminal Procedures Article §6-217 indicates the Court shall state in open court the minimum time the defendant must serve before becoming eligible for parole.
+★Defined as a violent crime in Correctional Services Article, §7-101, Annotated Code of Maryland.
+At the time of imposition of a sentence of incarceration for these offenses, Criminal Procedure Article, §6-217, Annotated Code of Maryland indicates the Court shall state in open court the minimum time the defendant must serve before becoming eligible for parole.